dhashman/uci-har-tidy-dataset/README.md

 The script first generates a combined subset of the data by extracting the mean and standard deviation features for each of the 33 processed signals in the X_test.txt and X_train.txt files, for a total of 66 features out of the 561 available features in the feature vector.
 Other features with 'mean' in their names, such as meanFreq(), were intentionally excluded because they only pertained to a subset of the processed signals.

 This combined subset contains 10299 observations of 68 variables (with activity and subject appended to the 66 features).
-The combined subset is then further reduced by calculating the mean of the observations by activity and subject.
+The combined subset is then further reduced by calculating the mean of the observations by activity and subject pair.
 The resultant tidy dataset consists of 180 observations (6 activities * 30 subjects) of the same 68 variables and is saved as a comma-separated text file in the current working directory.

 Specifically, the scripts accomplishes the following:
 - Downloads a cloud-based zipped copy of the UCI HAR dataset ("https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip") if it does not already exist in the current working directory.
 - Unzips the "UCI HAR Dataset" folder if it does not already exist in the current working directory.
-- Creates a data table of activity names (from the "/activity_labels.txt" file in the unzipped folder) in lower case with a descriptive column name.
+- Creates a data table of activity names (from the "/activity_labels.txt" file in the unzipped folder) in lower case with a descriptive column name. <b>(NOTE: This relates to Requirement 3 of the Course Project: Uses descriptive activity names to name the activities in the data set.)</b>
-- Creates a data table of feature names (from the "/features.txt" file in the unzipped folder), eliminating the first column, and adding a descriptive column name.
+- Creates a data table of feature names (from the "/features.txt" file in the unzipped folder), eliminating the first column, and adding a descriptive column name. <b>(NOTE: This relates to Requirement 2 of the Course Project: Extracts only the measurements on the mean and standard deviation for each measurement.)</b>
-- Determines which feature names identify mean and standard deviation measurements.
+- Determines which feature names identify mean and standard deviation measurements. <b>(NOTE: This relates to Requirement 2 of the Course Project: Extracts only the measurements on the mean and standard deviation for each measurement.)</b>
-- Translates the row numbers of the selected feature names into column numbers.
+- Translates the row numbers of the selected feature names into column numbers. <b>(NOTE: This relates to Requirement 2 of the Course Project: Extracts only the measurements on the mean and standard deviation for each measurement.)</b>
-- Keeps only the mean and standard deviation feature names.
+- Keeps only the mean and standard deviation feature names. <b>(NOTE: This relates to Requirement 2 of the Course Project: Extracts only the measurements on the mean and standard deviation for each measurement.)</b>
-- Makes feature names more descriptive by following Hadley wickham's style guide (http://adv-r.had.co.nz/Style.html) by changing:
+- Makes feature names more descriptive by following Hadley wickham's style guide (http://adv-r.had.co.nz/Style.html) by changing <b>(NOTE: This relates to Requirement 4 of the Course Project: Appropriately labels the data set with descriptive variable names.)</b>:
     - 'BodyBody' to 'body_'
     - 'Body' to 'body_'
     - The leading 'f' to 'freq_'